This blog may contain affiliate links. Read our disclosure policy for more info.

 The most popular train companies are Inca Rail and Peru Rail.
 What I like about Inca Rail is it offers tickets that include things like transportation from your hotel and to the ruins site as well as the entrance fee for Machu Picchu.
 The all-inclusive package is around $175 USD, whereas a roundtrip ticket only is typically $60-90 USD.
 Make sure you book early, as tickets can sell out weeks in advance if you’re coming during a popular time like the summer months of June, July, and August.

 If you choose to get to Machu Picchu on your own, you’ll need to buy a ticket online in advance.
-The official tickets are sold on the government website, and we recommend buying them MONTHS in advance to secure your spot.
+The cheapest official tickets are sold on the government website, and we recommend buying them MONTHS in advance to secure your spot.
+Buying from the official website means you will not be refunded if you need to cancel so if you want more flexibility I recommend booking these official entrance tickets off of Viator for just a few dollars more!

 There are different types of tickets, including the basic ticket to see Machu Picchu as well as options that include the chance to hike one of the mountains in the area like Huayna Picchu or Machu Picchu Mountain.
 Remember, there are no tickets sold once you arrive at the ruins.
 You’ll also need to hire a guide once you arrive to enter the site – you can hire one near the entrance gate.